Kumano Kodo

 In July 2004, the Kumano Kodo pilgrimage routes were registered as UNESCO World Heritage sites.
 This walk is a sister walk of the Camino Santiago de Compostela pilgrimage in Southern Europe.

 Hike across the Kii Peninsula and experience ancient culture and architecture, delicious Japanese food, traditional accommodation, warm onsens and friendly Japanese hospitality!
-We have great value self-guided packages ranging from 4 days/3 nights to 2 weeks.
+The self guided Nakahechi route is 6 days, but we can add or subtract days to suit your needs.
 Contact us for more information.

 Photo gallery